diegueins680/trader/README.md

   - `--kalman-measurement-var 1e-3` fallback measurement variance (and initial variance)

 - Strategy / costs
-  - `--threshold 0.001` direction threshold (fractional deadband)
+  - `--open-threshold 0.001` (or legacy `--threshold`) entry/open direction threshold (fractional deadband)
+  - `--close-threshold 0.001` exit/close threshold (fractional deadband; defaults to open-threshold when omitted)
   - `--method 11` choose `11`/`both` (Kalman+LSTM direction-agreement), `10`/`kalman` (Kalman only), `01`/`lstm` (LSTM only)
     - When using `--method 10`, the LSTM is disabled (not trained).
     - When using `--method 01`, the Kalman/predictors are disabled (not trained).
   - `--positioning long-flat` (default) or `--positioning long-short` (allows short positions in backtests; if trading, requires `--futures`; live bot is long-flat only)
-  - `--optimize-operations` optimize `--method` and `--threshold` on the backtest split (uses best combo for the latest signal)
+  - `--optimize-operations` optimize `--method`, `--open-threshold`, and `--close-threshold` on the tune split (uses best combo for the latest signal)
-  - `--sweep-threshold` sweep thresholds on the backtest split and pick the best by final equity
+  - `--sweep-threshold` sweep open/close thresholds on the tune split and pick the best by final equity
   - `--trade-only` skip backtest/metrics and only compute the latest signal (and optionally place an order)
   - `--fee 0.0005` fee applied when switching position
   - `--stop-loss F` optional synthetic stop loss (`0 < F < 1`, e.g. `0.02` for 2%)